claui/vscode-packaging/README.md

-# vscode-aur-packaging
+# vscode-packaging

-This is the source code repository for the `aur-packaging` VS Code extension.
+This is the source code repository for the `packaging` VS Code extension.

 This document is for **contributors,** not for users of this extension.
 For **user documentation,** see: [extension/README.md](./extension/README.md)